videomi/shotcut_web/FAQ.md

 CPU: x86-64 Intel or AMD; at least one 2 GHz core for SD, 4 cores for HD, and 8 cores for 4K.

-GPU: OpenGL 2.0 that works correctly and is compatible on Linux, DirectX 11 on Windows.
+GPU: OpenGL 2.0 that works correctly and is compatible on Linux, Direct3D 11 on Windows.

 RAM: At least 4 GB for SD, 8 GB for HD, and 16 GB for 4K.